iodepo/OceanBestPractices/oop-indexer/Deployments.md

 The scheduler is responsible for polling the DSpace RSS feed to discover new documents that need ingesting.
 It creates a Lambda function and SNS Topic where new document handles are published.

+Since updating to Node.js 12.x dependencies must be included with the Lambda package.
+This function requires the `xml2js` library and must be installed prior to deploying.
+We use npm to manage dependencies.
+In order to install dependencies make sure you first have Node and npm installed.
+Most likely you'll need multiple versions of node on your machine so we recommend installing [nvm](https://github.com/nvm-sh/nvm).
+Once you have Node and npm installed navigate to the /secheduler directory and run:

+`npm install`

+This command will use the `package.json` file to install necessary dependencies into a `node_modules` directory.

+Then use the `aws cloudformation` CLI to package and deploy the stack:

 `aws cloudformation package --template-file scheduler.yml --output-template-file scheduler-out.yml --s3-bucket obp-indexer-functions-{ENVIORNMENT} --profile {AWS_PROFILE}`

 `aws cloudformation deploy --template-file scheduler-out.yml --stack-name obp-scheduler-{ENVIRONMENT} --parameter-overrides Environment={ENVIORNMENT} --capabilities CAPABILITY_NAMED_IAM --profile {AWS_PROFILE}`